-Stretch Grants are one-time grants of $5,000.00 to $20,000.00 designed boost the reach and ministry of successful projects.
+Stretch Grants are one-time grants of $5,000 to $20,000 designed to boost the reach and ministry of successful projects.

 Reporting is very important to the Diocese.
-The Panel and the Department of Congregational Development and Mission use this information to help other missional ideas flourish.
+The panel and the Department of Congregational Development and Mission use this information to help other missional ideas flourish.